swilliams11/apigee-microgateway-bluemix/README.md

 ```
 gcloud builds submit --tag gcr.io/[PROJECT_ID]/edgemicro:v1 .
 ```
-**Review the [Google Container Registry](#google-container-registry) section for instructions on how to make a GCR public or to understand how to access a private GCR.**
+**Review the [Google Container Registry](#google-container-registry) section for instructions on how to make a GCR image public or to understand how to access a private GCR image.**

 ### 2) Deploy the Microgateway as an app in Bluemix
 ```